junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dammit, Crowley, can't you keep your demons in a line?
 What do you do everyday, just busy sitting on the throne?"
 Dean can't help snapping.

 "What do I do?!
 What do you do everyday?!
-Just busy chatting with Mama and Papa and your puppies?"
+Just busy chatting with Mama and Papa, hanging out with your puppies?"
 Crowley growls annoyedly, glancing around at Sam and Cas in the car.
-"It's like a big fat soul feast out there, you're lucky not all demons crushing the gates and getting out.
-So deal with it!"
+"It's like a big fat soul feast out there, a freaking Carnival!
+I have other fleeing demons to catch, all the nasty bits.
+You're lucky not all demons crushing the gates and getting out to have fun!
+If you remember, they aren't exactly the 'listening to the boss' type.
+I want them gone, you want them gone.
+So help me deal with it!"

 Dean is taken aback by his suddenly raised voice.